JustusW/harparser/README.md

 Advanced Usage
 ==============
-Internally HAR is only an instance of the private class _HAR.
-The __init__ method instantiates all keys defined in the private attribute __map__ as classes extending HAREncodable.
+Internally HAR is only an instance of the private class `_HAR`.
+The `__init__` method instantiates all keys defined in the private attribute `__map__` as classes extending HAREncodable.
 By default all changes to HAR will be shared globally.
 If you want to make changes without exposing them like that you have two options.

     from harparse import _HAR
     MyHAR = _HAR()